gebbber/seqappend/README.md

 writeLog1('data', (err)=>console.log(err));
 ```

-### ...with the data being written.

 If you specify a callback in both places, then the one specified with the 'write' operation will override the one added to the constructor.

 ## Warning with respect to Constructors!
-__You cannot rely on the callback being run every time__, because subsequent write oeprations result in data being concatenated and then appended to the file in a single call to `fs.appendFile`.  __The callback is only run when this call is made to `fs.appendFile`.__
+__You cannot rely on the callback being run for every write operation in your code__, because subsequent write operations result in data being concatenated and then appended to the file in a single call to `fs.appendFile`.  __The callback is only run when `seqappend` makes an actual call to `fs.appendFile`.__